mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 * roundTripTime: the duration of the ismaster call.
 Default null.
 * lastWriteDate: a 64-bit BSON datetime or null.
   The "lastWriteDate" from the server's most recent ismaster response.
-* opTime: an ObjectId or null.
+* opTime: an opTime or null.
-  The last opTime reported by the server; an ObjectId or null.
+  An opaque value representing the position in the oplog of the most recently seen write.
+Default null.
-  (Only mongos and shard servers record this field when monitoring config servers as replica sets.)
+  (Only mongos and shard servers record this field when monitoring config servers as replica sets, at least until `drivers allow applications to use readConcern "afterOptime". <https://github.com/mongodb/specifications/blob/master/source/max-staleness/max-staleness.rst#future-feature-to-support-readconcern-afteroptime>`_)
 * (=) type: a `ServerType`_ enum value.
 Default Unknown.
 * (=) minWireVersion, maxWireVersion:
   the wire protocol version range supported by the server.